jeffpar/VT100-Hax/README.md

 	dz80 -80 basic.bin

 This produces `basic.d80`.
 To reassemble, use [asm8080](https://github.com/begoon/asm8080).
-Before trying to reassemble, replace references to `X2000` with `2000h`, and pad the image to 8K by replacing the final `nop` with:
+But first, replace references to `X2000` with `2000h`, and pad the image to 8K by replacing the final `nop` with:

 	org	1fffh